 Integrating opportunities to recognize achievement, reward above-and-beyond behaviors, and celebrate both the big and small wins, significantly increases engagement, loyalty, and belonging across an organization.
 Most leaders tend to get mired in a daily, task-driven mindset, but being intentional about celebrating successes on a routine basis goes a long way in building trust.

 Here are 5 ways you can engage your remote and hybrid workforce using technology and maximizing trust.

 1. Gain perspective and feedback from your organization.

 Pulsing surveys are a great way to understand how engaged your employees are and where they stand on specific issues or initiatives.
 Usually, a pulsing survey is anywhere from 1-3 questions asked on a consistent basis, whether they happen once a week or on a monthly basis.
-Because they are short, frequent, and cloud-based, they are convenient options for gaining a good representation of employee sentiment in real-time.
-Companies like Tinypulse and Engagement Multiplier are top rated for their pulsing software and support teams.
+Because they are short, frequent, and cloud-based, they are convenient options for gaining a good representation of employee sentiment in real time.
+Companies like Limeade Listening and Engagement Multiplier are top-rated for their pulsing software and support teams.

 2. Implement collaboration structures, routines, and processes.

 Collaboration platforms like Smarp, Slack, and Microsoft Teams make sharing and organizing information easy.
 It is important to establish clear processes and cadences around using these tools to ensure they are used to their full potential.